MS-DOS and Windows command line assign command

-Introduced with MS-DOS 2.0 and has been available up to 6.0 where it was removed because of concern with data issues.
-Was latter made available on the MS-DOS 6.0, 6.2 and 6.22 supplemental disks.
+The assign command was introduced with MS-DOS 2.0 and has been available up to 6.0 where it was removed.
+It was later made available on the MS-DOS 6.0, 6.2, and 6.22 supplemental disks.
 The assign command redirects disk operation on one drive to a different drive.

-Any users using Windows 95 or above should not use this command and consider using the SUBST command as a substitute.
+Any users of Windows 95 or later should not use this command, and instead should consider using the subst command as a substitute.

-The assign command is an external command file named assign.com and is available in the below Microsoft operating systems.
+Assign is an external command file named assign.com and is available for the following Microsoft operating systems as assign.com.

 ASSIGN Source = Target /status